iifl-logo

 2) Opportunities and Threats

+Indian pharmaceutical industry has seen a gradual increase in government healthcare spending and expansion of the private hospital sector.
+Government initiatives such as allowing 100% Foreign Direct Investment (FDI) in health and medical services and Production Linked Incentive (PLI) schemes are benefiting the industry.
 The Government of India had announced the National Health Policy 2017 where the goal is to attain high level of health and well-being for all ages by improving access, improving quality and making cost of healthcare delivery affordable.
-The Government also plans to increase health expenditure to 2.25% of gross domestic product by 2025.
+The Government also plans to increase health expenditure to 2.25% of Gross Domestic Product (GDP).
 This is also expected to give a boost to the pharmaceutical sector.

-Several socio-economic factors, including increasing sales of generic medicines, continued growth in chronic therapies and a greater penetration in rural markets will further contribute to the growth of the Indian pharmaceutical market.
+Apart from such Government interventions, several socio-economic factors, including increasing sales of generic medicines, continued growth in chronic therapies and a greater penetration in rural markets, increasing health awareness, higher disposable incomes, lifestyle related diseases, and expanding health insurance coverage will further contribute to the growth of the Indian pharmaceutical market.
 Other contributing factors for growth are heightened health awareness, increasing affluence, changing lifestyles resulting in higher incidence of lifestyle diseases and a fast-growing health insurance industry.
 In addition, low cost of production and R&D boosts the efficiency of Indian pharmaceutical companies.
+The industry growth is led by chronic disease segments like cardiovascular, diabetes, dermatology, oncology and is largely influenced by changing lifestyles.

-The Government of India has announced Production Linked Incentive (PLI) scheme for Promotion of Domestic Manufacturing of critical Key Starting Materials (KSMs) /Drug Intermediates and Active Pharmaceutical Ingredients (APIs) in the country.
+The Government of India has announced Production Linked Incentive (PLI) scheme for Promotion of Domestic Manufacturing of critical Key Starting Materials (KSMs)/Drug Intermediates and Active Pharmaceutical Ingredients (APIs) in the country.
 This could lead to opportunities for the Indian Pharma sector in the future.

-Uniform Code for Pharmaceuticals Marketing Practices 2024 ("the Code") which delineates permissible and impermissible activities for ethically promoting drugs and addressing complaints regarding unethical marketing practices by pharmaceutical companies.
-It covers critical areas such as the conduct of medical representatives (‘MRs), the provision of brand reminders and free samples, Continuing Medical Education (‘CME), and relationships with Healthcare Professionals (‘HCPs) and support for research.
+drugs and addressing complaints regarding unethical marketing practices by pharmaceutical companies.
+It covers critical areas such as the conduct of medical representatives (MRs), the provision of brand reminders and free samples, Continuing Medical Education (CME), and relationships with Healthcare Professionals (HCPs) and support for research.

-3) Segment wise performance
+3) Segment-wise performance

 The Company is exclusively engaged in the pharmaceutical business and operates across Domestic Formulations, International Formulations and Active Pharmaceutical Ingredients (API).

-During the year under review, the and Plant (F2) has WHODomestic Formulations business achieved sales revenue of 425.00 crores, registering a growth of 10.1% over the previous year.
+During the year under review, the Domestic Formulations business achieved sales revenue of 483.5 crores, higher by 13.8% over the previous year.
 The growth was driven by higher prescription generation, augmented product portfolio through new product launches and line extensions and control on sales hygiene and market inventories.
-The Company continued to focus on rejuvenation of its product portfolio by host of measures such as diligent life cycle management of the legacy brands, increasing new launches in chronic and specialty therapies such as Cardiovascular-metabolic,
+The Company continued to focus on rejuvenation of its product portfolio by host of measures such as diligent life cycle management of the legacy brands, increasing new launches in chronic and specialty therapies such as Cardiovascular-metabolic, Urology, Rheumatology, Gastroenterology and Dermatology and by entering clinical Dermatology, Orthopedic and Critical Care segments.
+The Company also continued expanding customer coverage in targeted segment as well as in-clinic effectiveness of the field force through extensive scientific training, innovative product demonstrations, emphasis on focus brands and innovative promotional strategies.

 4) Outlook

 As detailed above, the outlook for Indian pharma market is positive.
 The Domestic Formulations business of the Company will continue to focus on building chronic therapies and specialty portfolios and a comprehensive life cycle management of current legacy products.
+The International Formulations business will focus on globalization of existing products, development of new products, scouting of new partners and entry into new markets.
+The API business is poised for sustained growth with continued focus on new product development and expansion of existing APIs into new territories.

-Establishment License, Kenya, Ethiopia, Nigeria and Sudan Health Authority certifications.
-API facility at Navi Mumbai plant has WHO GMP (India), TGA Australia and PMDA Japan GMP Certifications.
+API facility at Navi Mumbai plant has WHO GMP (India), TGA Australia and PMDA Japan GMP certifications.
 Such certifications testify to a hallmark of quality and shall help the Company to enter in new markets across multiple geographies.

 The Company has also undertaken modernization and expansion of both formulations and API plants with the objective of export business enhancement.